 - Hooky thinks Bernard Sumner is a prick and thinks Steve and Gillian Morris are a bit boring (I’ll qualify this by saying that I haven’t read Bernard’s book and I know that there are always two sides to every story)

 It is clear that there was a unique set of influences and circumstances that incubated the bands sound.
-Their musical skill was newly developing and they relied on the their view of their own prowess to inform their song craft.
-This manifested itself in a number of way – Steve’s metronomic drumming, Hooky’s melodic bass playing not just following the chords, Bernard’s icy guitar and Curtis’s unique charisma.
+Their musical skill was newly developing and they relied on their view of their own prowess to inform their songcraft.
+This manifested itself in a number of ways – Steve’s metronomic drumming, Hooky’s melodic bass playing not just following the chords, Bernard’s icy guitar and Curtis’s unique charisma.
 They listened to the right people to ensure that this sense of being different remained, namely Rob Gretton and Tony Wilson’s management and Martin Hannett’s production.
-If you listen to “Unknown Pleasures” now, it stilll sounds fresh and timeless.
-There’s reasons for that and they weren’t accidental.
+If you listen to “Unknown Pleasures” now, it still sounds fresh and timeless.
+There are reasons for that and they weren’t accidental.

 So when Curtis died, the band just kept going.
 Let’s stop a moment to consider the incredible insane timeline:

 - 18 May 1980 – Ian Curtis commits suicide.
 At this point, the band hadn’t released “Love Will Tear Us Apart” (a month away) or their second album “Closer” (still two months away)

 - 30 July 1980 – New Order play their first gig in Manchester, twelve days after “Closer” is released